Skip to main content

 Updated over a week ago

-• Synchronous executions enable external systems to trigger a specific workflow and get a fully customizable response based on the workflow logic and output: define the status, body, and headers of the response returned by Torq according to the third-party requirements.
+• Use synchronous executions to allow external systems to trigger a specific workflow and receive a fully customizable response based on the workflow logic.
+You can define the response status, body, and headers to meet third-party requirements.

 Select a trigger execution type

-1. Open the workflow you would like to trigger.
+1. Open workflow: Open the workflow you want to trigger.

-2. Select the workflow trigger.
-Click on Webhook URL to get all the trigger types (see image above).
+3. Open trigger URLs: Click Webhook URL to view all available trigger types (see figure above).

 curl <Synchronous URL or Asynchronous URL> -H "auth_header_name:secret" -d '{"body": [1,2,3]}'

-• The workflow will be executed in production using the latest published version.
-It won't be executed if the workflow doesn't have a published version.
+• The workflow runs in production using the latest published version.
+If the workflow is not published, it will not execute.

 Synchronous execution